Skip to main content

 3. Review insurance and contract language

 Different policies, extensions, and endorsements may offer varying levels of coverage.
 For example, while marine cargo insurance and traditional property policies do not generally provide coverage in the event of a strike unless there is physical loss or damage, other lines — such as trade disruption, supply chain, and specialty business interruption coverage — may respond.
-It is important for organizations to work with insurance advisors or brokers to determine whether specific policies may provide any coverage and if so start preparing for potential claims.
+It is important for organisations to work with insurance advisors or brokers to determine whether specific policies may provide any coverage and if so start preparing for potential claims.

 Consider whether existing policies provide adequate coverage for any changes in shipment or storage, especially increased valuations due to accumulation of supplies at owned or third-party premises.